 On January 15, 2009, Dave was the last passenger off the plane that crashed into the Hudson River, best known as The Miracle on the Hudson, considered the most successful ditching in aviation history.
 He risked his own life in the frigid water and was able to use the skills and resources he learned throughout his life to not only survive but help others.
 He emerged from the wreckage that day with a new mission: to encourage others to do the right thing when faced with a life-changing decision.

+Leadership coaching doesn’t have to be a one-on-one process.
 Just like that day on the plane, 155 people had to come together

 as a team to achieve something that never had been accomplished before.
 Like coaching a sports team, leadership involved honing the individual skills of others and then identifying which have the necessary traits to work together to accomplish new company goals.